Ghost-Reborn/Browser_Reborn/README.md

 # Browser Reborn
-This is a simple Android based opensource app
+This is a simple Android based opensource browser app